Rhesmika/tudu-api/README.md

 # Tudu - Back End - API

-Tudu is a task management website where users can catagorise, track and update their tasks.Tudu hopes to help users to bring digital organisation to their lives.
+Tudu is a task management website where users can catagorise, track and update their tasks.
+Tudu hopes to help users to bring digital organisation to their lives.

 The goal is to ensure users can:
 - Signup/Login and view data that only they can see